On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Background

-In the linear scalarization approach, this trade-off setting is used to produce a scalar reward via a convex combination of the objectives, which leads to the following nonparametric solution, analogous to that of Eq.~\eref{eq:klrl_3}: $q(a|s) \propto \pi_i(a|s) \exp(\sum_k \alpha_k Q_k(s, a) / \eta)$.
-The projection step is then identical to the single objective scenario, meaning that in linear scalarization, the trade-offs $\{\alpha_k\}$ are taken into account in the improvement (rather than projection) step.
+\prg{Linear Scalarization} Here the trade-off is used to produce a single scalar reward via a weighted sum of the objectives.
+This leads to the nonparametric solution for $q$ in \tableref{tab:juxtaposition}, while the projection step is the same as for a single objective.
+A drawback of LS is that not only the trade-offs, but also the scales of the $Q_k$, influence the contribution of each objective.

+\prg{MO-MPO} In contrast, \citet{Abdolmaleki_2020} optimizes \eref{eq:klrl_3} separately for each objective, to obtain $K$ improved policies $\{q_k\}_{k=1}^K$.
+The trade-offs $\{\alpha_k\}$ specify the constraint threshold on the KL-divergence between $q_k$ and $\pi_i$.
+As seen in \tableref{tab:juxtaposition}, this leads to nonparametric solutions with temperatures $\eta_k$, that are each a solution to a convex optimization problem involving $\alpha_k$.

+A main advantage of MO-MPO is that it combines objectives in a \emph{scale-invariant} way\footnote{if the improvement step is scale-invariant, which is true for the known nonparametric solution if we optimize the temperature $\eta$ to meet a constraint on the KL-divergence, as is done in e.g. MPO~\citep{Abdolmaleki_2018}.}, unlike LS.
+However, because the trade-offs in MO-MPO define KL-constraints, the improvement operator used for $q_k$ must be able to meet this constraint exactly.
+This means MO-MPO cannot be easily applied to non-standard settings like offline RL, as we will discuss later in \sref{sec:offlinerl_dime_scal}.
+Thus we propose DiME, which can be applied to non-standard settings and maintains the benefit of scale-invariance.